Skip to main content

 Sol Gabetta posing

-Gabetta performs on several instruments from the early 18th century, including a cello by Matteo Goffriller from 1730, provided to her by Atelier Cels Paris, and since 2020, the famous “Bonamy Dobree-Suggia” by Antonio Stradivarius from 1717, on generous loan from the Stradivari Foundation Habisreutinger.
+Gabetta performs on several early 18th-century instruments by Italian masters, including a cello by Matteo Goffriller from 1730, Venice, provided to her by Atelier Cels Paris.
 She has taught at the Basel Music Academy since 2005.